arrayfire/arrayfire/README.md

 # Trademark Policy

-The literal mark “ArrayFire” and ArrayFire logos are trademarks of AccelerEyes LLC (dba ArrayFire).
+The literal mark "ArrayFire" and ArrayFire logos are trademarks of AccelerEyes LLC (dba ArrayFire).
 If you wish to use either of these marks in your own project, please consult [ArrayFire's Trademark Policy](http://arrayfire.com/trademark-policy/)